frakopy/Marketplace/README.md

 `pip install -r requirements.txt`

+4. Create the following enviroment variables in a .env file SECRET_KEY="your-secret-key"
+   DEBUG="True or False"
+   DB_NAME="Your-db-name"

-3. Set up the database by applying migrations:
+5. Set up the database by applying migrations:

 `python manage.py migrate`

-4. Create a superuser account to access the admin dashboard:
+6. Create a superuser account to access the admin dashboard:

 `python manage.py createsuperuser`

-5. Start the development server:
+7. Start the development server:

 `python manage.py runserver`

-6. Access the web application by visiting http://localhost:8000 in your web browser.
+8. Access the web application by visiting http://localhost:8000 in your web browser.

 ## Usage
 1. Open the web application in your browser.